 It is useful to name each image you provide to us according to its description or how you wish for it to be referred in the ‘alt text’ field.
 We will then use this within the website.

-It is important for each page to have a Header tag, and to be used as effectively as possible, such as “Welcome to Baxters Estate Agents, covering Bath, Bristol and the South West”.
+It is important for each page to have a Header tag (which our themes do), and to be used as effectively as possible, such as “Welcome to Baxters Estate Agents, covering Bath, Bristol and the South West”.

 This is an internal link that points to another page on the same website, for example a home page ‘call to action’ might link to the Services page, on the same website.